rvmagrini/spring-data-jpa/README.md

 - [4.1] Create and Map Teacher Entity
 - [4.2] Define OneToMany relationship between Teacher and Course
 - [4.3] Join Teacher in Course Table
+- [4.4] Save a Course using TeacherRepository with Cascading